Provorov scores in OT, Flyers beat Canadiens 4-3

 Montreal recalled defenseman Gustav Olofsson from the minors.
 The 6-foot-3 Swede, who was drafted by the Minnesota Wild in 2013, made his Canadiens debut playing alongside rookie Cale Fleury.

-NOTES: Montreal Ds Mike Reilly and Brett Kulak were healthy scratches. … Canadiens D Victor Mete left with a lower-body injury. … Phillip Danault recorded his 100th assist in a Canadiens uniform.
+NOTES: Montreal Ds Mike Reilly and Brett Kulak were healthy scratches. … Philadelphia has earned at least a point in six straight contests (5-0-1). … Canadiens D Victor Mete left with a lower-body injury. … Phillip Danault recorded his 100th assist in a Canadiens uniform.

 UP NEXT